savannahfeder/contributions-tracker/README.md

 # GitHub and Twitter Contribution Tracker

-This tool helps you stay consistent with both your GitHub coding and Twitter posting.
-By tracking your activity on both platforms, it encourages regular contributions to your projects and engagement with your developer community.
+This contributions tracker motivates you to be more consistent with GitHub commits and Twitter posts.

 ## Features